creativescala/creative-scala/src/pages/sequences/lists.md

 If we replace `+` with `::` and `0` with `Nil` we get the `List` `1 :: 1 :: 1 :: Nil`.

 What does this mean?
-It means we can easily transform a natural number into a `List` using our familiar tool of structural recursion[^free-monoid].
+It means we can easily transform a natural number into a `List` using our familiar tool of structural recursion@:fnref(free-monoid).
 Here's a very simple example, which given a number builds a list of that length containing the `String` "Hi".

 ```scala mdoc